matterhorn-chat/matterhorn/README.md

 * Edit messages with `$EDITOR`
 * Rebindable keys (see `/help keybindings`)
 * Message editor with kill/yank buffer and readline-style keybindings
+* Support for adding and removing emoji post reactions
-* Tab-completion of usernames, channel names, commands, and fence code block languages
+* Tab-completion of usernames, channel names, commands, emoji, and fence code block languages
 * Support for attachment upload and download
 * Spell-checking via Aspell
 * Syntax highlighting of fenced code blocks in messages (works best in